redeboer/bossdoc/docs/tutorials/getting-started/setup-package.md

 which, in this case, will run a Monte Carlo simulation.

-Note that {ref}`when we set up the workarea <step-7>`, we added `source setup.sh` line to the `.bashrc` that ensures that the `TestRelease` package is loaded every time you log in, so you won't have to do this every time yourself.
+Note that, in {ref}`step-8` when we set up the workarea, we added a line `source setup.sh` to the `.bashrc`.
+This ensures that the `TestRelease` package is loaded every time you log in, so you won't have to do this every time yourself.

 ### BOSS Example Packages